4glio/sasapps.io/content/posts/security-of-sasjs-apps-on-viya.md

 ## Backend Development

-The backend for a SASjs app is a series of self-contained Viya Jobs, containing regular SAS code, running on SPRE.
+The backend for a SASjs Viya web app is a series of self-contained Viya Jobs, containing regular SAS code, running on SPRE.
 These jobs perform the backend logic and data processing needs of the frontend app.

 The SASjs framework ensures that all jobs are documented (as macros must be listed in the header in order to be compiled) and organised by reference to a central [configuration file](https://cli.sasjs.io/sasjsconfig/).